ChrisBack2021/T1A3/README.md

 # Terminal Application - [Github repo](https://github.com/storm0105/T1A3)
 # Implementation plan - [Trello board](https://trello.com/b/bsGOblk7/terminal-app)
-#
+# Control flow diagram at the planning stage - [Control flow diagram](/docs/control%20flow.png)

+##

+## System/Hardware requirements
+- System requirements include the Ruby programming language.
+To download ruby, please visit: [Ruby](https://www.ruby-lang.org/en/downloads/).
+- Also requires user to download bundler for the gems.
+Please click here for more instructions: [Installation](#installation).
+- This app can be run on any device that can open a terminal.

 ## About this app
 Fitness Guru is an app that helps track your fitness goals.
-It is run through the terminal and takes you to the navigation menu, where there are three options:
+It is run through the terminal and takes **you** to the navigation menu, where there are three options:
 1. Food and calorie tracker
 2. Exercise outputter and randomiser
 3. Exit

-Through this app, you will be able to understand track your calories easier and maximise your workouts.
+Through this app, you will be able to track your calories easier and maximise your workouts.
+For more information about this app, please see [here](#features)

 The app was made following the Ruby styling guide.
 More information about the Ruby styling guide can be found by clicking [here](https://rubystyle.guide/)